Applications for Summer 2023 are now open! Due April 1st, 2023

 Projects involving REU students at Western Washington University are available in four main fields of study (synthetic chemistry, biochemistry, materials chemistry and computational chemistry).
 There are 3-5 faculty members in each of these categories, which are listed below.
 In addition to being heavily involved in a research project, REU participants will participate in other activities, including a series of weekly professional development workshops, field trips to sites of local interest, and a final symposium/poster session.

-The REU Fellowship includes a $4,500 stipend, housing (shared room in an on-campus apartment with a kitchen and private bathrooms), a $1000 allowance for meals, and reimbursement for reasonable relocation travel expenses.
+The REU Fellowship includes a $6,250 stipend, housing (type TBD - likely shared on-campus apartment with a kitchen), a $1,000 allowance for meals, and reimbursement for reasonable relocation travel expenses.

 To be eligible for the WWU REU program, you must